angelorohit/UIGradientView/README.md

 ## What do I need to know?
 ### Gradient stop
 A Gradient stop represents both a color and an offset at which the color is to be rendered.
-We can specify multiple gradient stops for a gradient.
+We can specify multiple gradient stops for a gradient overlay.
 The offset for a gradient stop can range from 0 to 100.

 ### Gradient overlay
 A Gradient overlay represents the overlay of a Gradient in a UIGradientView.
 There can be multiple overlays in a gradient.
+Each overlay specifies the gradient stops to be rendered.
+There are two types of Gradient overlays namely; Linear gradient overlay and Radial gradient overlay.
+####Linear gradient overlay
-Each overlay specifies the gradient stops to be rendered as well as the direction in which the gradient is to be rendered.
+A Linear gradient overlay is used to overlay a linear gradient in a UIGradientView.
+The user of this overlay can specify the direction in which the linear gradient should be rendered.
+See LinearGradientDirection for a list of available options.
+Linear gradient overlays are rendered vertically by default.
+####Radial gradient overlay
+A Radial gradient overlay is used to overlay a radial gradient in a UIGradientView.
+Radial gradients are always rendered at the center of the view.
+The user of this overlay can specify a radius for the radial gradient.
+Radial gradients overlays are rendered to fill the view by default.

 ### UIGradientView
 UIGradientView is a subclass of UIView.
 It renders one or more Gradient overlays in its content area.
-See ViewController.m in the demo project to understand how UIGradientView can be setup and used.
+See ViewController.m in the demo project to understand how a UIGradientView may be setup and used.

 ## Coming soon:
-- Support for Radial gradients.
-Currently only Linear gradients are supported.
 - A default set of gradient presets that may optionally be loaded and used.